samsuh/2025-learnings/README.md

 6/11 - continue with basic app setup. auth setup focus next. didnt get much progress. low productivity day.

 6/12 - continue to set up auth. sign in/out working. there was an issue with `prisma generate`, but removing `output` folder `../generated` seems to have fixed it. i confirmed it's working directly with the postgres db running locally via docker desktop

+6/13 - Im hitting a bit of a wall because I realize I dont have a very clear layout in my head about all the pages on the site, and the data flow between each, and the overview of the whole application.
+I'm spending some time to sketch out how things will work until I've scoped out the work needing to be done for the prototype.
+I think ultimately the core flow will be something like:
+  - Unlogged in Landing Page > Sign Up/Sign In > Browse Projects (/projects) or Create new Project (/project/new which will then create a /project/myProjectName)
+  - On /project/myProjectName, have:
+    - /project/myProjectName/overview
+    - /project/myProjectName/board
+    - /project/myProjectName/tasks
+  - On /tasks, have a separate user flow to view created tasks and give logged in users the option to make offers on the task.
+    - Users create Tasks as part of the planning/organization flow.
+These can be rough ideas that arent fully formed, but require a description of the task needing completion, rough timeline, and a two part request bounty: one administrative fee, one task bounty prize.
+    - Administrators consume/claim the adminstrative fee and formalize the process to be turned into a vetted task bounty.
+This administrator is responsible for seeing this bounty is completed and accepted.
+If this bounty times out, the administrator does not get paid, and possibly penalized.
+    - Bounty hunters view the task bounty board and can either "claim exclusive" putting their reputation on the line, or make a claim offer with more specific counter-proposals or details.
+      - Bounty hunters then complete the task, and submit it for acceptance by the administrator, who in turn will need final acceptance from the task creator client.